awsdocs/amazon-ses-developer-guide/doc-source/send-email-authentication-dkim-bring-your-own.md

   }
   ```

-  BYODKIM is properly configured for the domain if all of the following are true:
+  If all of the following are true, BYODKIM is properly configured for the domain:
   + The value of the `SigningAttributesOrigin` property is `EXTERNAL`\.
   + The value of `SigningEnabled` is `true`\.
   + The value of `Status` is `SUCCESS`\.